fred1912/torch-yolov3/readme.md

 ## hrnet-yolov3
-this is a impl of yolov3 which backbone is hrnet and darknet.
+This is a implementation of Yolov3 which backbone is Hrnet and Darknet.